JoeKarlsson/iot-kitty-litter-box/CONTRIBUTING.md

 7. [Open a Pull Request](https://help.github.com/articles/using-pull-requests/)
    with a clear title and description.

-### For Members of the bechel.io Contributors Team
+### For Members of the IoT Kitty Litter Box Contributors Team

 1. Clone the repo and create a branch